gbzzo/TPSD/README.md

 The dataset archive consists of three folders: `images`, `annotations` and `datasets`
 - The `images` folder contains two subdirectories, namely `NBI` and `WLI`, which stand for the *Narrow Band Images* and the *White Light Images*, respectively.
 - The `annotations` folder and the `images` folder share the same directory structure.
-- The `datasets` folder contains ten train-test spit pairs, which are used in our experiments.
+- The `datasets` folder contains ten train-test splits, which are used in our experiments.